 This is a super opportunity for students to be introduced to an experienced graduate who has succeeded in building the sort of career that genuinely interests you.
-Approximately 100 students "tried it and liked it" last year.
-Choose from the 2 options below.
+Over 200 students "tried it and liked it" in recent years.

-Alumni Career Mentoring Scheme: This is a one-to-one option for able and ambitious students who are sure of their career goal and are in Level 2 or above (including postgraduates).
-Interested students submit an application form to firstname.lastname@example.org(see below)
+The Alumni Career Mentoring Scheme is a one-to-one option for able and ambitious students who are sure of their career goal and are in Level 2 or above (including postgraduates).
+Some options for group meetings with a mentor are also facilitated.
+Interested students submit an application form to firstname.lastname@example.org (see the Link to the form below)

 "My whole experience of this mentoring scheme has been fantastic."